The Netherlands is committed to choice in education and you will find a huge range of options to consider when enrolling your child in school.

 A lot of people working in business and trade are HBO graduates, and also for example, primary school teachers, architects, art directors, journalists, translators, midwifes, artists, pilots, and nurses with a management position.

-Bachelor and masters programmes
+Bachelor and masters programs

-Some HBO institutes also offer a master’s programme, for which you often need to have some relevant work experience.
+Some HBO institutes also offer a master’s program, for which you often need to have some relevant work experience.
 You can also do your bachelor’s at HBO, followed by a master’s at university.
 With your certificate of your first year of HBO (propedeuse), you may also continue your education at university.

 Most university studies take four years too, with some years added for possible specializations.
 University (WO) graduates could, among other professions, become lawyers, psychologists, doctors, surgeons, researchers, notaries, professors, engineers, or scientists.

-Higher education is state-funded and students pay a bit over 2,000 euros per year for university and HBO, of which first year students pay half.
+Higher education is state-funded and students pay a bit over 2,000 euros per year for university and HBO, of which first-year students pay half.
 One of the measurements the government has taken to diminish the national teacher shortage is that students who train to become a teacher pay half of the study fees during the first two years of study.
 Students might also qualify for a study grant, based on their performances and parents’ income.